tspider0176/TwitterBot/README.md

 #  Twitter Control App
-For study Play framework and Slick.
+Very beginning of learning Scala, Play framework and Slick.
+Feel free to refer to this project.

 ## Usage
 * Make twitter4j.properties in conf/.